boyloe/behavioral-questions/behavioral-questions.md

     A. Use same answer as before

 4. **We all make mistakes we wish we could take back.
 Tell me about a time you wish you'd handled a situation differently with a colleague.**

+A. Jimmy poker story: I was dealing cards with friend of mine who started the company.
+We worked together 5 nights a week and were pretty good friends even outside of work.
+I had the opportunity to work with some other guys on another poker game to make some extra money and didn't bring it up with my friend/boss, not realizing that he might be upset that I was 'moonlighting' with another company that wasn't really competition but in the same industry.
+He found out about it and was upset and rather than sit down and work things out, we both dug in and stood our ground.
+He eventually came to the point where he told me to pick one or the other.
+Had I just considered his feelings in the beginning and just brought him into the loop, things might have gone differently.
+We eventually worked it out and returned to normal, but I think a lot of stress could have been avoided if I handled it differently.

+5. **Tell me about a time you needed to get information from someone who wasn't very responsive.
+What did you do?**

+A.